workeffortwaste/gsap-video-export/README.md

 ### Custom Timeline

-By default `gsap-video-export` will scrub through the global GSAP timeline object.
-There may be instances where you want to specify which timeline you want to record.
+By default `gsap-video-export` will scrub through the global GSAP timeline object, although there may be instances where you want to specify which timeline you want to record.

-In this example the global timeline fails due an infinite loop.
+In the example below the global timeline fails due an infinite loop.

 ```bash
 # Animation by @SeeMax